 Whatever had just happened, I could tell something important was knitting together inside me.

-When I began as a psychotherapist I thought I would learn, amongst other things, about love: how to love and be loved.
-With a background in theology I had thought love was the pinnacle, and that hate should be replaced with forgiveness.
+When I began as a psychotherapist I thought I would learn more about, amongst other things, love: how to love and be loved.
+With a background in theology I had thought love was the pinnacle, and that hate is better replaced with forgiveness.
 Through psychotherapy and reading Nietzsche I managed to disabuse myself of these ideas.
 Even so, I had not fully anticipated the necessity and value of the many so-called ‘dark arts’ in this process.

-Although I had correctly intuited my supervisor to be a giant, I could not have anticipated the richness of our collaboration, nor could I have foreseen how our relationship would sustain itself over the next twenty-four years.
+Although I had correctly intuited my supervisor to be a giant, I could not have foreseen the richness of our collaboration, or how our relationship would sustain itself over the next twenty-four years.
 Now, with her retirement in sight, I find myself reflecting on our work together and how the dynamic between us has changed.
 I also find myself wondering how I’ll begin looking for a new supervisor.

 During my time spent with giants I’ve learnt many things.
 I discovered that being eaten can make you bigger not smaller; that giants live outside morality; and I’ve also learnt how to eat people, and the importance of shitting it all out afterwards.